jasonhongxyz/website/blog/_posts/2022-05-29-on-jekyll-jenkins-docker.markdown

 This site was originally stood up November 2020 as just a HTML/CSS template on a tiny VPS.
-It took the better part of a weekend to get the domain, nginx, and LetsEncrypt configuration all set up (mostly because I had no idea what I was doing), and aside from the occassional updates and reboots, the site remained largely unchanged for the duration of its tenure.
+It took the better part of a weekend to get the domain, nginx, and LetsEncrypt configuration all set up (mostly because I had no idea what I was doing).
+Aside from the occassional updates and reboots, the site remained largely unchanged for the duration of its tenure.

 I was pretty proud of it, sure, but as time went on, a few things started to bother me.
-My lack of familiarity with HTML/CSS meant there was no good avenue for me to write (which I wanted to do) without first learning some front-end, and the manual configuration meant that if, for whatever reason, my site were to break, it could/would require quite a bit of time and effort to set up *all over again*.
+My lack of familiarity with HTML/CSS meant there was no good avenue for me to write (which I wanted to do) without first learning some front-end.
+The manual configuration meant that if, for whatever reason, my site were to break, it could/would require quite a bit of time and effort to set up *all over again*.

 ### The "Fix"